themeselection/flyonui-docs/framework-integrations/react.md

-# Set up FlyonUI with React using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS React

 Combine FlyonUI with React and Tailwind CSS to build a sleek, responsive UI, making your development process faster and more efficient.